7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 Optimize
 ------------

-.. function:: getDefaultConstraints(M)
+.. function:: optimize(M, parameters)

 	Optimizes the model ``M`` using the values in the dictionary of ``parameters`` using a solver, and returns a tuple of the objective value and an array of the weights.

-.. function:: optimize(M, parameters)
+.. function:: optimizeModel(M, parameters)

 	Optimizes the model ``M`` using the values in the dictionary of ``parameters`` using a solver, and returns a tuple of the objective value and an array of the weights.